gflow913-gif/codenight99-bot/README.md

 2. Use `/thought` command
 3. Select the channel where you want codes posted
 4. Done!
 Your server will now receive automatic updates every 1 hour

+**To Stop Notifications:**
+- Server owners can use `/unthought` to remove their server from the notification list
+- The bot will immediately stop sending messages to that server until `/thought` is used again

 ## Logs